 - Ambiguous Disorder:

 - While it's never referred to by name, Evan shows a lot of the signs and symptoms of social anxiety disorder.
-Or, depending on the actor playing him, he can also be portrayed as being on the autism spectrum.
+Or, depending on who's playing him, he can also be portrayed as being on the autism spectrum.

 - Connor is also implied to have some sort of mental illness, as he is emotionally volatile, paranoid about what others think of him, and apparently had a history of suicidal ideation.
 It has been suggested that he may have borderline personality disorder or bipolar.